-Initiative # Current Status Strategic Goal and Lead Department Key Actions Target Date \ Revised Date Initiative Comments 4.01 Building more parks associated with development in new growth areas across the city Engineering Complete the Parks Master Plan update and implement new actions, while continuing to act on current parks initiatives 2020 Q4 2022 Q3 Background research on current service levels is ongoing by staff team.
-The project is being delivered in two phases.
-Phase 1- Parkland Provisioning Levels, is on schedule to for an interim report to Council in May.
-Final report to Council in July 2021 with recommended changes to the parkland provisioning levels section of the Parks Recreation and Cultural Assets Master Plan.
-Phase 2- Recreation Facilities Assessment will be completed in 2022 4.02 Focusing on increasing recreational programming for our growing and diverse communities across the entire City Recreation, Community & Culture Complete a strategic review of the Joint Venture Policy 2020 Q2 2021 Q4 COVID-19 Pandemic situation has delayed the work on the Joint Venture Policy.
+Initiative # Current Status Strategic Goal and Lead Department Key Actions Target Date \ Revised Date Initiative Comments 4.01 Building more parks associated with development in new growth areas across the city Engineering Complete the Parks Master Plan update and implement new actions, while continuing to act on current parks initiatives 2020 Q4 2022 Q3 The Parks Provisioning Section (referred to as the Parks Master Plan) of the larger Parks, Recreation and Cultural Master Plan (PRCMP) will be provided to Council in December.
+This revised date provided the time necessary to complete the engagement process with the development community for the Parks Master Plan.
+It is time sensitive as this section is tied to the Parks Dedication Bylaw update and will provide background information required to complete the whole PRCFMP.
+The balance of the PRCMP will be completed in 2022/2023.
+4.02 Focusing on increasing recreational programming for our growing and diverse communities across the entire City Recreation, Community & Culture Complete a strategic review of the Joint Venture Policy 2020 Q2 2023 Q4 COVID-19 Pandemic situation has delayed the work on the Joint Venture Policy.
 4.03 Focusing on increasing recreational programming for our growing and diverse communities across the entire City Recreation, Community & Culture Complete a Recreation visionary framework of principles, goals and an operating model to align with the changing needs of recreation in the community ensuring the inclusion of all diverse demographics 2019 Q4 2020 Q1 Framework for community recreation approved by Council February 10, 2020.
 Refer Report PR-11-19 in Environment, Infrastructure and Community Services Committee.
-4.04 Focusing on increasing recreational programming for our growing and diverse communities across the entire City Recreation, Community & Culture Complete a Neighbourhood Development Strategy 2020 Q4 2022 Q1 Report recommending a neighbourhood strategy to be presented at Council Q1 2022.
+4.04 Focusing on increasing recreational programming for our growing and diverse communities across the entire City Recreation, Community & Culture Complete a Neighbourhood Development Strategy 2020 Q4 2023 Q1 COVID-19 Pandemic situation has delayed the work on the Neighbourhood Development Strategy 4.05 Improving citizen advocacy and satisfaction with Citizen's Advisory Committees, Standing Committees, and public meetings Office of the City Clerk Conduct a review of citizen committees including structure and format.
+Through this review, consider alternative methods of engaging the community on subject matters other than just the traditional citizen committee format 2019 Q4 2023 Q1 On November 10, 2021 Clerks report CL-26-21 which included a reconciled list of what had been accomplished.
+The report also indicated that the project would require some change management expertise in order to be a success.